CVE-2025-7463: Buffer Overflow in Tenda FH1201

 Technical Summary

-CVE-2025-7463 is a critical buffer overflow vulnerability identified in the Tenda FH1201 router, specifically in version 1.2.0.14.
-The flaw exists within the HTTP POST request handler component, particularly in the function formWrlsafeset located in the /goform/AdvSetWrlsafeset endpoint.
-The vulnerability arises from improper handling of the 'mit_ssid' argument, which when manipulated by an attacker, causes a buffer overflow.
-This type of vulnerability can lead to arbitrary code execution or denial of service conditions.
-The attack vector is remote and does not require user interaction or prior authentication, making exploitation relatively straightforward.
-The CVSS v4.0 base score is 8.7, indicating a high severity level, with network attack vector, low attack complexity, no privileges required, and no user interaction needed.
-The impact on confidentiality, integrity, and availability is high, as exploitation could allow an attacker to execute arbitrary code remotely, potentially taking full control of the affected device.
-Although no public exploits are currently known to be actively used in the wild, the exploit details have been publicly disclosed, increasing the risk of future exploitation.
-The lack of available patches at the time of disclosure further elevates the threat level for users of this router firmware version.
+CVE-2025-7463 is a critical buffer overflow vulnerability identified in the Tenda FH1201 router, specifically in firmware version 1.2.0.14.
+The flaw resides in the HTTP POST request handler component, within the function formWrlsafeset located at /goform/AdvSetWrlsafeset.
+The vulnerability is triggered by manipulating the 'mit_ssid' argument, which leads to a buffer overflow condition.
+This type of vulnerability allows an attacker to overwrite memory beyond the intended buffer boundaries, potentially enabling arbitrary code execution, denial of service, or system compromise.
+The attack vector is remote and does not require user interaction or prior authentication, making it highly exploitable over the network.
+The CVSS v4.0 score is 8.7, indicating a high severity level, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:L), and no user interaction (UI:N).
+The vulnerability impacts confidentiality, integrity, and availability with high impact, as indicated by the CVSS vector.
+Although no public exploits have been reported in the wild yet, the exploit code has been disclosed publicly, increasing the risk of imminent exploitation.
+The absence of an official patch or mitigation from the vendor at the time of disclosure further elevates the threat level.
+Given the critical nature of the vulnerability and the widespread use of Tenda routers in consumer and small business environments, this vulnerability poses a significant risk to affected networks.

 Potential Impact